 Here’s how to eat dragon fruit - Select a ripe fruit with bright red, evenly coloured skin that gives slightly when squeezed.
 Use a sharp knife and cut straight through the fruit, slicing it in half.
 You can use a spoon to eat the fruit out of the skin or peel the skin off and slice the pulp into small pieces.

 Ideas for serving dragon fruit - Simply slice it up and eat it as is.
 Chop it into small pieces and top with Greek yogurt and chopped nuts.
 Include it in a salad.

 Watermelon or sandía

-Typically these are available from late Spring to mid-Fall but many are grown under glass so they tend to be available all year round.
-Spain is one of the largest produces of this fruit worldwide.
+Typically, these are available from late Spring to mid-Autumn, but many are grown under glass, so they tend to be available all year round.
+Spain is one of the largest producers of this fruit worldwide.

 Some say that the best way to choose a good watermelon is to tap on its rind with a couple of fingers and listen for a hollow sound, there are even some seedless varieties around which are now becoming popular, look for Reina de Corazones, Apirena, Pepsin and Jack.

 Watermelons are composed of about 92% water; hence their name and they have diuretic qualities, they are also rich in vitamins A, B and C. Varieties with pink or red flesh contain a high level of the antioxidant, lycopene, which is thought to help prevent prostate and other cancers.
 Another benefit of watermelon is its citrulline content which is an amino acid used by our bodies to make arginine, another amino acid that helps eliminate ammonia from cells, improve circulation and reinforce the immune system.